20 Overlooked 1980s Music Videos

 Image by methodshop from Pixabay

-In the first part of our series spotlighting music videos in the 1980s, we took a look at some of the more unsung clips from the era.
-The dawning of this artistic platform was an exciting time for all involved: musicians, video directors, artists — diving headfirst into a new medium with little in the way of definitive standards.
-Working against a tabula rasa, and with low barriers to entry, the possibilities were endless.
+In the first part of our series spotlighting music videos in the 1980s, we looked at some of the more unsung clips from the era.
+The dawning of this artistic platform was an exciting time for all involved: musicians, video directors, and artists — diving headfirst into a new medium with little in the way of definitive standards.
+Working against a tabula rasa and with low barriers to entry, the possibilities were endless.
 As we peer over into a mineshaft of archived content, we find a lot of quality work that held up well and others that… um, well, you be the judge.
 There are a number of items that factor into a video’s obsolescence.

-Technology: Many of the earliest music videos from the ’70s and early ’80s were promotional stock, shot largely on film, giving them a grainy but consistent look that pretty much ages at the same rate across the board.
+Technology: Many of the earliest music videos from the 1970s and early 1980s were promotional stock, shot mainly on film, giving them a grainy but consistent look that pretty much ages at the same rate across the board.
 They were often straight-ahead clips of the bands performing or assuming characters.
 We’ll give these a pass.
-However, as cable TV and video dance clubs proliferated, a torrent of opportunities for enterprising directors and film students opened up, and many of these were recorded on video camera, giving many early videos a bright, washed-out look.
+However, as cable TV and video dance clubs proliferated, a torrent of opportunities for enterprising directors and film students opened up, and many of these were recorded on video cameras, giving many early videos a bright, washed-out look.
 Couple that with some cheap DIY effects, and you have a recipe for chaos.
-We’ll table a discussion of some of the most primitive efforts, featuring giant bunny rabbits and disembodied heads (here’s looking at you, Thompson Twins) until next time, but will highlight the ones that through technical precision achieved a finished look or took a particularly creative approach.
+We’ll table a discussion of some of the most primitive efforts, featuring giant bunny rabbits and disembodied heads (here’s looking at you, Thompson Twins) until next time, but will highlight the ones that, through technical precision, achieved a finished look or took a particularly creative approach.

 Theme: While the themes of pop songs and the videos we love are universal (love, war, pestilence, agriculture), some themes tended to crop up more (power + corruption + lies, materialism, conspicuous consumption, girls on top of cars, love in a battlefield).
 In much the way we gauge the timeliness of movies, the more topical, trendy, or specific a video is to the era, the more dated it looks once insider trading, breakdancing, and the Cold War fall out of favor as inspiration to busboys and poets.

-So we focus our second collection of ’80s music videos on clips that have, remarkably, stood the test of time.
+This collection of 1980s music videos on clips that have, remarkably, stood the test of time.
 These videos endure in part by breaking new boundaries (in technology, style, subject matter), hashing a theme that (perhaps fortuitously) has been recycled time and again in pop culture without exceeding our patience, or boldly taking on a theme or style in currency that may still be rooted in the back seat of Doc’s DeLorean, but whether due to execution — or plumb determination — has managed to win a continued place in our hearts.

 Visage – “Fade to Grey” (Polydor, 1980)

-At first glance, this clip might appear to be the second music video ever shot, following immediately on the heels of the Buggles’ “Video Killed the Radio Star”.
+At first glance, this clip might appear to be the second music video ever shot, immediately following the Buggles’ “Video Killed the Radio Star”.
 Overexposure.
-Expressionless, minimalist models, presenting a nightmarish specter of mimes that appear to come to life.
+Expressionless, minimalist models present a nightmarish specter of mimes that appear to come to life.
 And yet timeless.
 The video to this synthpop classic was shot crisply, with slow, measured movements that seemingly take weeks to develop.
 Add in that the music anticipated the electroclash fad that rocked turn-of-the-century Brooklyn, and this video has a reasonably indefinite shelf life, longer than, say, the revivalists who brought renewed attention to synthpop (Oh where, oh where are you Fischerspooner?).
 Ultravox’s Midge Ure wrote the song’s lyrics, and in a bit of serendipity, Adam Clayton developed his part for U2’s “New Year’s Day”, while trying to learn this song’s bass line.

 ELO and Olivia Newton John – “Xanadu” (Universal, 1980)

-As with the Visage clip, when executed as well as this, it achieves iconic stature, as the model for unhinged overstimulated show numbers, with all eyes mugging for the camera.
+As with the Visage clip, when executed as well as this, it achieves iconic stature as the model for unhinged, overstimulated show numbers, with all eyes mugging for the camera.
 That sounds a lot like a certain darling TV musical show on the air featuring kids who like to mug for the camera.
 Watching this now, you’re not entirely sure if this was shot back in the day or was staged as a throwback ad.
-Other aspects of this, roller disco, crowd-sourcing — they’re all in in a big way.
+Other aspects of this, such as roller disco and crowd-sourcing, are all in a big way.
 You could imagine this breaking out in Grand Central Terminal.
 A young hipster ad executive might conceive of a piece like this, digitally inserting the screen legends.
-The director back in the day had the foresight to film these legends.
+Back then, directors had the foresight to film these legends.

 Kim Wilde – “Kids in America” (EMI, 1982)